Kent Tongue-tie Service for babies under 12 weeks

 Will additional procedures be necessary?

-It is very unlikely that additional procedures will be necessary, although rarely babies do have to return to the Tongue-tie Clinic at a later date for a further division.
+It is very unlikely that additional procedures will be necessary.
+Rarely babies do have to return to the Tongue-tie Clinic at a later date for a further division.
 Sometimes the tightness under the tongue can come back.
 This is caused by the way the wound has healed rather than the skin regrowing.

 Are there any risks to having the procedure?